How to Write Goals key Responsibility Areas (KRAs) for Sales, Marketing, HR, IT, and Finance

 Identify and resolve gaps in customer expectations versus actual service levels.– F2F with each high value customer once per quarter

-– Attending product review meetings monthly and discussion on key customer challenges
+– Attending product review meetings monthly and discussing key customer challenges

 – Obtain one positive testimonial or reference per quarter